DAryanMR/SurfXPiRT/README.md

 Open arandr, click on Layout,open,standalone-portrait.sh, open, hit apply

 Notes:
-1. If you navigate to menu -> Internet , you'll find chromium-lightweight, I've highly optimized it to deliver the best performance, it runs websites on Android 7's platform, which helps it easily render them.
+1. Navigate to menu -> Internet , open chromium-lightweight, type in chrome://flags, enable vulkan.
+ I've highly optimized it to deliver the best performance, it runs websites on Android 7's platform, which helps it easily render them.
 There should also be a directory in your Desktop named standalone-apps, where you'll find the desktop apps including the modified browser, try them out.
 You can type in "chromium-lightweight" without the quotes from anywhere in the terminal and it'll run as well.
 Let me know how it performs ;)    [Pending: libwidevine installation to test out how Netflix performs. (will do that soon hopefully) ]
 2. Use chromium-lightweight to stream videos on youtube, use the default quality set by youtube for best performance.
 Videos can be streamed at 360p max, however, 240p reduces stress substantially.
 Looking for workarounds..and working on improvements.
 3. Open the rt-wifi-client and click on 'Auto-connect', choose yes & you should be connected to default network.
 4. Use the rt-wifi-client's 'Scan' & 'Connect' option only to connect to new wifi ssids when your default wifi is down or if you're away from it.